steady-bytes/draft/README.md

 ## Components of draft

 * Gateway:
 	The public entrypoint to the system.
-A fully stateless service capable

-	- CommandHandler: The interface to invoke a command, or a write to the system.
-	- QueryHandler: The interface to invoke a query, or a read from the system.
+This component uses the `envoy` proxy with either static, or dynamic configuration.

+* Control Plane:
+	The dynamic controller of `envoy`

+* Service Registry:
+	A key/value storage that also validates service are alive and serving traffic.
+This gives the system a single pane of glass to pin point specific failures or running state of the system.
+Routing is also configured with the `Control Plane` so that traffic can be routed to the accepting service.

+* Host:
 	- Authentication: The user authentication interface.
 	- FileHost: A host for static assets, public or private.

+* Command Handler: The interface to invoke a command, or a write to the system.
+* Query Handler: The interface to invoke a query, or a read from the system.

-* EventStore:
+* Event Store:
 	The means to which each event is `emitted` (stored, and forwarded).
 It's a similar concept to the write ahead log for all the events in the system.
 The underlying storage for now will be scylla db.

-* SubscriberGateway:
+* Subscriber Gateway:
 	The public entrypoint for a client to consume public events.
 The subscriber_gateway authenticates user request to connect, and handles the persistent connect between the client, and server.

-* ServiceRegistry:
-	A key/value storage that also validates service are alive and serving traffic.
-This gives the system a single pane of glass to pin point specific failures or running state of the system.

 * CLI:
 	A cli tool for building, operating, and testing the components of draft.